crate/cratedb-toolkit/doc/backlog.md

 ## Iteration +1
 - Add "tags" to data model, for grouping, multi-tenancy, and more.
-- Move `strategy` column on first position of retention policy table, and update all corresponding occurrences.
 - Recurrent queries via scheduling.
   Either use classic cron or systemd-timers, or use one of `APScheduler`, `schedule`, or `scheduler`.